Compare · Brandwatch

 When Brandwatch is the right call

-Gorilla doesn't try to compete on those fronts.
-Apples and oranges.
+Gorilla doesn't try to compete with that.

 The flag for Brandwatch is roughly: you have a brand to defend, a team that lives in the data, and a P&L that treats a thousand-dollar monthly software line as a rounding error.
 The flag for Gorilla is the opposite.
 You have an idea, a weekend, and a credit card you'd rather not max out before you know if anyone wants what you're building.

-The 1000x price gap
+The price gap

 If you don't need infrastructure, you shouldn't pay for it.
 That's the whole pitch.